iCopacabana/BarcaBot/README.md

 You can learn how to install Python and use `pip` [here](https://python101.readthedocs.io/pl/latest/env/linux.html).

-2.  node.js
-BarcaBot has been written with `node.js v12` in mind, although `v10` should also work, however, this has not been tested.

-You can learn how to install node.js [here](https://nodejs.org/en/download/).

-3.  .NET Core 2.2 SDK
+2.  .NET Core 2.2 SDK
 BarcaBot targets .NET Core 2.2 and you will need to both compile the C# microservices from source as well as run them, so the runtime alone is not going to be enough and you will need to install the whole SDK.

 You can learn how to do that [here](https://dotnet.microsoft.com/download/linux-package-manager/rhel/sdk-2.2.401).

-4. PostgreSQL 11
+3. PostgreSQL 11
 BarcaBot utilizes PostgreSQL as its database.
 The version that has been tested and is proven to work with BarcaBot is `postgresql11-server` from the `https://yum.postgresql.org/11/fedora/fedora-30-x86_64/pgdg-fedora-repo-latest.noarch.rpm` repository.
 It is expected for the bot to work perfectly with PostgreSQL 11 on all Linux distors that it is available on, although this has not been tested.

 The bot is known to not work with PostgreSQL 9 due to its incompatibility with Hangfire which is a C# library that BarcaBot uses.

-5. 3rd party libraries
+4. 3rd party libraries
-BarcaBot in addition to using the dependencies discussed above also uses a lot of other 3rd party libraries in the form of node libraries (or 'modules') and nuget packages.
+BarcaBot in addition to using the dependencies discussed above also uses a lot of other 3rd party libraries in the form of nuget packages.
 Those will not be discussed as they are going to be automatically resolved when you run the compile script which we will do in the next step.
-If you really want to see what they are you can look at `ChartsMicroservice/package.json`, as well as individual `.csproj` files.
+If you really want to see what they are you can look at individual `.csproj` files.

 ### II.
 Compiling
 1.  `git clone` this repository.

 2. Run the script `Scripts/publish_all.sh`.
-It will run the `dotnet publish` command that compiles the solution as well as `node install` to resolve the dependencies of the ChartsMicroservice.
+It will run the `dotnet publish` command that compiles the solution.

 ### III.
 Preparing the database
 1. Create 3 databases, one for FootballData, one for Hangfire, and one for API-FOOTBALL.
 You can name them however you want.